Qualifications and Background

 I have my own experience of therapy and nature connection practice, as I believe that it is important for counsellors to have a commitment to their own personal development and wellbeing to work with effectively with clients.
 I attend regular Continuing Professional Development lectures, conferences and workshops to reflect on and update my practice.
 I receive monthly supervision of my counselling work and I am fully insured.

-I live with my partner, two teenage daughters and various animals in North Somerset.
+I live with my partner, two daughters and various animals in Devon.